Judy Upshaw Obituary (2020) - The Lima News

 1/1

-She was born on January 4th, 1943, in Russell County, Alabama to Tommie Pridgett and Walter English, both parents preceded her in death.
+She was born on January 4, 1943, in Russell County Ala. to Tommie Pridgett and Walter English; both parents preceded her in death.

 Mrs. Upshaw went on to graduate from Lima Central Catholic High School in Lima, Ohio and completed an Associate degree from North Western Business College.

-After her husband's death, she remained a member if New Hope Missionary Baptist Church.
-She later joined and worshipped at Cable road Alliance Church and was a faithful member.
-She later worshipped and attended Word of Life Ministry in Cincinnati, Ohio; where the Upshaw family is a member.
-She was also a member of UA.W.#1219.
+After her husband's death, she remained a member of New Hope Missionary Baptist Church.
+She later joined and worshipped at Cable Road Alliance Church and was a faithful member.
+During her extended illness, Mrs. Upshaw worshipped and attended Word of Life Ministry in Cincinnati, Ohio, where the Upshaw family is a member.
+She was also a member of U.A.W. #1219.

-She leaves to cherish her precious memories one son; Warren Upshaw of Lima, Ohio; a daughter Carolyn Jean Upshaw of Cincinnati, Ohio; 4 sisters; Lola Harold of Columbus, Ga, Mary Catherine James of Phenix

-She preceded in death by three brothers; Frank Pridgett, Jr., Walter Robert Pridgett and Walter English.
+She was preceded in death by three brothers; Frank Pridgett Jr., Walter Robert Pridgett and Walter English.

-Visitation and Home Going Services will be held on Tuesday, November 24th, 2020 at 10a, at the Thompson, hall and Jordan Funeral Home with Pastor Billie J. Burton of Word of Life Ministry, officiating.
+Visitation and Home going services will be held on Tuesday, November 24, 2020 at 10AM at the Chapel of Thompson, Hall and Jordan Funeral Home with Pastor Billie J. Burton of Word of Life Ministry, officiating.

 Interment – Woodlawn Cemetery